BranislavModriansky/peregrin/README.md

 >
 > See the [User's Guide](https://github.com/BranislavModriansky/peregrin/wiki/Peregrin#users-guide) for a walk-through of the app's features!
 >
-> See a more detailed documentation: [Under the Hood: Computation & Visualization](https://github.com/BranislavModriansky/peregrin/wiki/Peregrin#under-the-hood:-computation-&-visualization)
+> See a more detailed documentation of what's [Under the Hood: Computation & Visualization](https://github.com/BranislavModriansky/peregrin/wiki/Peregrin#under-the-hood:-computation-&-visualization)

 ### Key Features and Flows